MicrosoftDocs/azure-dev-docs/articles/javascript/sdk/test-sdk-integration.md

 When you decide to mock a dependency, you can choose to mock just what you need such as:

 - A function or two from a **larger dependency**.
 Jest offers [partial mocks](https://jestjs.io/docs/mock-functions#mocking-partials) for this purpose.
-- All few functions of a **smaller dependency**, as show in the example in this article.
+- All functions of a **smaller dependency**, as shown in the example in this article.

 ### Stubs